 We love roast vegetables in our house, and I must confess, I am almost evangelical about how useful they can be.
 They are so easy to make, and a fantastic thing to have on hand.
 You can create so many delicious and satisfying dishes from them, not least of all this wonderful lasagna.
-I posted about my Autumnal Roast Vegetables last week, and you can read all about how to prepare them by clicking here.

 I use fresh lasagna sheets for my Roast Vegetable Lasagna, partly because I am lazy and partly because I am impatient.
 If you would rather use dried pasta that you cook in advance that is absolutely fine.
 Just cook and drain the lasagna sheets before you start layering.
 If, however, you use the dried ‘no need to pre-cook’ sheets, bear in mind that the dish may take slightly longer to cook as you are also cooking and softening the pasta, and you may need a bit of extra sauce to make the lasagna sheets tender.
 The beauty of making lasagna with fresh pasta is that it is incredibly easy to put together, particularly if you already have roast vegetables on hand in the fridge as I usually do.

 This recipe serves three to four people but you can easily double it.
 When I do that I generally cook it in two pans so that it cooks more quickly.
 If you use a larger pan it will take longer to cook.

 10 ounces of fresh lasagna sheets (about 10 to 12 sheets)

 2 teaspoons mild vegetable oil (I use olive)

 1 medium onion, peeled and finely chopped

 2½ cups of plain tomato sauce or passata (sieved tomatoes – organic if possible.
 If you are using dried ‘no need to pre-cook’ lasagna sheets you may find you need a bit more.)

 ⅓ cup basil pesto

 2 cups grated vegetarian mozzarella cheese